tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This document defines TLS version 1.3.
-While TLS 1.3 is not directly compatible with previous versions, all versions of TLS incorporate a versioning mechanism which allows clients and servers to interoperably negotiate a common version if one is supported.
+While TLS 1.3 is not directly compatible with previous versions, all versions of TLS incorporate a versioning mechanism which allows clients and servers to interoperably negotiate a common version if one is supported by both peers.

 This document supersedes and obsoletes previous versions of TLS including version 1.2 {{RFC5246}}.
 It also obsoletes the TLS ticket